AndersDeath/diary2/000-current.md

 Despite the my mood I try to do things in time.
 I go through my todolist, don't forget about lessons, and try to study something everyday.
 I try to find stability in my mind, but honestly I feel everything so useless.
 I don't want live in this shit.

 Sometimes I even think about going back to Russia and trying to find job there.
 Only fear of death holds me from it.
 I think I need to come up with some strategy for future asap.
+In other case I will go crazy.